 Important: Do not use your allopathic personal statement as your Osteopathic application.

 So, where can I find further inspiration?
+Are you applying to AACOMAS schools?

 Need help with your DO personal statement?